know-how

 A group of experts

-The Tasting Committee is an in-house team of experts responsible for regularly evaluating and tasting samples of rums from the various stages of the production process.
-In collaboration with the cellar master, its role is essential in maintaining the qualitative consistency of the rum by testing its sensory characteristics: aromas, texture, flavours… Constantly striving for excellence, the members of the Tasting Committee are also involved in blending decisions and the validation of new products.
+The Tasting Committee is an in-house panel of specialists responsible for regularly assessing and sampling rums throughout the various stages of production.
+In collaboration with the cellar master, its role is essential in maintaining the sensory consistency of the rum — testing aromas, texture, and flavours.
+Constantly striving for excellence, the members of the Tasting Committee are also involved in blending decisions and the validation of new products.

 CELLAR MASTER